Wampum: Description and manufacture

 Wampum beads are typically tubular in shape, often a quarter of an inch long and an eighth of an inch wide.
 One 17th-century Seneca wampum belt featured beads almost 2.5 inches (65 mm) long.
 Women artisans traditionally made wampum beads by rounding small pieces of whelk shells, then piercing them with a hole before stringing them.
 Wooden pump drills with quartz drill bits and steatite weights were used to drill the shells.
 The unfinished beads would be strung together and rolled on a grinding stone with water and sand until they were smooth.
 The beads would be strung or woven on deer hide thongs, sinew, milkweed bast, or basswood fibers.

-The process to make wampum was labor-intensive with stone tools.
-Only the coastal tribes had sufficient access to the basic shells to make wampum.
-These factors increased its scarcity and consequent value among the European traders.
 The introduction of European metal tools revolutionized the production of wampum, and by the mid-seventeenth century, production numbered in the tens of millions of beads.
 Dutch colonists discovered the importance of wampum as a means of exchange between tribes, and they began mass-producing it in workshops.
-John Campbell established such a factory in Pascack, New Jersey, which manufactured wampum into the early 20th century.
+John Campbell established such a factory in Passaic, New Jersey, which manufactured wampum into the early 20th century.
 Eventually the primary source of wampum was that manufactured by colonists, a market glutted by the Dutch.

 Uses

 Record-keeping and memory aids

 As William James Sidis wrote in his 1935 history:

 The weaving of wampum belts is a sort of writing by means of belts of colored beads, in which the various designs of beads denoted different ideas according to a definitely accepted system, which could be read by anyone acquainted with wampum language, irrespective of what the spoken language is.
 Records and treaties are kept in this manner, and individuals could write letters to one another in this way.

 Wampum belts were used as a memory aid in oral tradition, and were sometimes used as badges of office or as ceremonial devices in Indigenous cultures, such as the Iroquois.
-For example, the 1820 New Monthly Magazine reports on a speech given by chief Tecumseh in which he vehemently gesticulated to a belt as he pointed out treaties made 20 years earlier and battles fought since then.
+For example, the 1820 New Monthly Magazine reports on a speech given by the late chief Tecumseh in which he vehemently gesticulated to a belt as he pointed out treaties made 20 years earlier and battles fought since then.